Worldsheet: Wrapping the World in a 3D Sheet for View Synthesis from a Single Image: Related work

 \section{Related work}

-\myparagraph{Novel view synthesis from multiple images} Traditionally, novel view synthesis used multiple input views at test time~\cite{chen1995quicktime,levoy1996light,gortler1996lumigraph}, and are often based on different representations.
+\myparagraph{Novel view synthesis from multiple images} Traditional novel view synthesis methods use multiple input views at test time~\cite{chen1995quicktime,levoy1996light,gortler1996lumigraph}, and are often based on different representations.
 Among recent works, Waechter \etal \cite{waechter2014let} build scene meshes with diffuse appearance.
-StereoMag \cite{zhou2018stereo} proposes multiplane images (MPIs) from a stereo image pair as a layered scene representation.
+StereoMag~\cite{zhou2018stereo} proposes multiplane images (MPIs) from a stereo image pair as a layered scene representation.
 NPBG \cite{aliev2019neural} captures the scene as a point cloud with neural descriptors.
-NeRF \cite{mildenhall2020nerf} proposes a neural radiance field representation for scene appearance.
+NeRF \cite{mildenhall2020nerf} proposes a neural radiance field representation for scene appearance, and is followed by many extensions (see \cite{nerf_explosion_2020} for a summary).
 NSVF \cite{liu2020neural} adopts sparse voxel octrees as scene representations.
-FVS \cite{riegler2020free} uses recurrent mapping and blending based on depth map of the scene from multi-view stereo.
+FVS \cite{riegler2020free} and SVS \cite{riegler2020stable} blend multiple source images based on a geometric scaffold.
 Yoon \etal \cite{yoon2020novel} combine depth from both single and multiple views to generate novel views of dynamic scenes.
 Access to multiple input views greatly simplifies the task, allowing the scene geometry to be recovered via multi-view stereo~\cite{seitz2006comparison}.